| Title: | Command Line Interface Plotting |

 plotcli$add_data(data)

-list, list with elements: x, y, type, color, braille, name Get minimum and maximum values for x and y
+datalist, list with elements: x, y, type, color, braille, name Get minimum and maximum values for x and y

 get_min_max()